Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 }
 ```

-* After that, we go to the start function and initiate the Startvalue of the health of the player to their current health so that they start of with full health when running the program.
+* After that, we go to the `Start` function and initiate the `StartHealthValue` of the player to their current health (`CurrentValue`) so that they start of with full health when running the program.

 ```C#
     void Start()